 Should You Amend?

-Easement donors who have claimed a charitable deduction for a conservation easement within the past three years and/or plan to continue claiming a deduction for carryforward years, should review their easements and consider whether they will amend to comply with the safe harbor language.
+Easement donors who have claimed a charitable deduction for a conservation easement within the past 3 to 6 years and/or plan to continue claiming a deduction for carryforward years, should review their easements and consider whether they will amend to comply with the safe harbor language.

-Barring fraud, the audit period for a charitable deduction is three years following the tax filing for the deduction—this includes years in which any carryforward deductions were claimed, which could extend up to 15 years beyond the original easement recording date.
-So, if an easement was donated in 2015 and the deduction was fully claimed in 2016, that easement does not necessarily need to be amended.
+Barring fraud or substantial omission of gross income, the audit period for a charitable deduction is typically three years following the tax filing for the deduction—this includes years in which any carryforward deductions were claimed, which could extend up to 15 years beyond the original easement recording date.
+So, if an easement was donated in 2015 and the deduction was fully claimed in 2016, that easement does not necessarily need to be amended, without further review of the deduction’s impact on the donor’s reported income for that year.
 But, if the donor has continued to claim carryforward deductions up to and including for the donor’s tax filing in 2020, the easement should be reviewed to determine whether it complies with the IRS’s current positions on extinguishment and boundary lines and, if not, it should be amended when the safe harbor is issued.
 Otherwise, the charitable deduction for that easement could be denied by the IRS.

 Ninety days is a fairly short time to negotiate, finalize, execute, and record an amendment, so early preparation and discussion between the easement parties is key.